SilentCatD/inherited_rxdart/README.md

 ### ServiceProvider

-There's also simple service provider for controller/repo or simply to inject an instance through a widget subtree.
+There's also simple service provider for repo or simply to inject an instance through a widget subtree.

 - ServiceProvider